minecraftforum/rules/rules/global/rules.markdown

 * Creating a shared account for your clan/server/mod/host/project.
 * Creating an alt account to use as a separate identity to your main.

+### Local Accounts

+Accounts owned by unique individuals residing in the same physical location are welcome on the forum under the following conditions:

+* Local accounts must not be used to communicate with eachother.
+This includes but is not limited to:

+    * Replying to each other
+    * Posting consecutively to bump topics

 ### Illegal Activity